spartansw/okapi-worldserver-components/README-markdown-java7.txt

 plugin/configuration/source for maven-compiler-plugin
 in some pom.xml files have been changed to 1.7.
 But this not enough.
-It seems that if you use the mvn commmand on the computer where Java
+It seems that if you use the mvn command on the computer where Java
 8 has been installed already, it seems that the build process still picks up the Java 8 library.